 Emergency Response to Sudden Cardiac Arrest.
-Each school's cardiac emergency response team will consist of the building principal, or his or her designee, any trained or untrained staff member who observes a person who may be experiencing sudden cardiac arrest at school and any trained or untrained staff member who is notified, as required by this regulation, that a person may be experiencing sudden cardiac arrest at school.
+Each school's cardiac emergency response team will consist of the building principal, and his or her designees.

 An untrained staff member who observes a student or other person who may be experiencing sudden cardiac arrest at school must immediately: call 911 and notify the operator of the victim's name, sex, age or approximate age, condition and location; notify the office; notify a trained staff member; and, retrieve the nearest AED.